will-arden/skylark-v/README.md

 * The `WriteAddr` signal was previously always set to `0x0`.
 Instead, the `ALUResult` signal should be used when specifying the write address to external data memory.
 * Used a for-loop in the register file for zeroing the registers on reset - much more code-efficient.
 * On reset, the pipeline is filled with `NOP` instructions.

-### To-do
-* Clean code and remove flying signals
-* Move HCU to Control module
-* Create a `Decoder` module within Control module
-* Create and include the BNN unit and support the accompanying BNN instructions

 ---